 Chinese Preserved Ginger shipped through HK 1913

 This report is from The Sydney Morning Herald, Australia 7th April 1913.
-It adds information to the other articles about ginger in HK.
+It adds information to our other articles about ginger in HK.

 “There has been a general increase in the export of preserved and candied ginger from China during the past few years, the United States particularly showing a growing demand for this sweetmeat.
 Exports during the past three years have averaged in value about £25,000 per annum, practically all of which has been shipped through Hongkong.
 Of these total exports about 25 per cent on an average come from the country about Shanghai and through that port, about 6 per cent, through Swatow, and nearly all the rest through Canton.